Estimation of smooth functionals in high-dimensional models: bootstrap chains and Gaussian approximation: Introduction

 \subsection{Smoothness classes and distances between random variables}

 Let $F$ be a Banach space and let $U\subset E.$ For a function $g:U\mapsto F,$ denote

 and, for $\rho \in (0,1],$

 We will now introduce H\"older spaces $C^{s}(U;F)$ of functions of smoothness $s>0$ from an open subset $U\subset E$ into a Banach space $F$ (most often, either $F={\mathbb R},$ or $F=E$).
-Given a function $g:U\mapsto F,$ let $g^{(j)}$ denote its Fr\`echet derivative of order $j$ (in particular, $g^{(0)}=g$).
+Given a function $g:U\mapsto F,$ let $g^{(j)}$ denote its Fr\'echet derivative of order $j$ (in particular, $g^{(0)}=g$).
 Note that, for all $x\in U,$ $g^{(j)}(x)$ is a symmetric bounded $j$-linear form (with values in $F$).
 For such forms $M[u_1,\dots, u_j], u_1,\dots, u_j\in E,$ we will use the operator norm

 and $g^{(j)}$ will be always viewed as a mapping from $U$ into the space of symmetric bounded $j$-linear forms equipped with the operator norm.
-Let $s=k+\rho,$ $k\geq 0, \rho \in (0,1].$ For a $k$-times Fr\`echet differentiable function $g$ from $U$ into $F,$ define
+Let $s=m+\rho,$ $m\geq 0, \rho \in (0,1].$ For an $m$-times Fr\'echet differentiable function $g$ from $U$ into $F,$ define

-The space $C^s(U,F)$ is then defined as the set of all $k$-times Fr\`echet differentiable functions $g$ from $U$ into $F$ such that $\|g\|_{C^s(U,F)}<\infty.$ When the space $F$ is clear from the context (in particular, when $F={\mathbb R}$), we will write simply $C^s(U)$ and $\|\cdot \|_{C^s(U)}$ instead of $C^s(U,F)$ and $\|\cdot \|_{C^s(U,F)}.$
+The space $C^s(U,F)$ is then defined as the set of all $m$-times Fr\'echet differentiable functions $g$ from $U$ into $F$ such that $\|g\|_{C^s(U,F)}<\infty.$ When the space $F$ is clear from the context (in particular, when $F={\mathbb R}$), we will write simply $C^s(U)$ and $\|\cdot \|_{C^s(U)}$ instead of $C^s(U,F)$ and $\|\cdot \|_{C^s(U,F)}.$

 \begin{remark} \normalfont The definition of the space $C^s(U)$ used here is not quite standard.
 In particular, the space $C^1(U)$ consists of all uniformly bounded Lipschitz functions in $U$ rather than continuously differentiable functions.
-Note also that, for a $j$ times Fr\`echet differentiable function $g,$

-with the equality holding when $U$ is convex (which would lead to a more standard definition of H\"older norms). \end{remark}
+Note also that, for a $j$ times Fr\'echet differentiable function $g,$ $ \|g^{(j)}\|_{L_{\infty}(U)}\leq \|g^{(j-1)}\|_{{\rm Lip}(U)}, $ with the equality holding when $U$ is convex (which would lead to a more standard definition of H\"older norms). \end{remark}

 We will also use the following notation.
-Let $s=k+\rho,$ $k\geq 0, \rho \in (0,1].$ For $l=0,\dots, k,$ denote
+Let $s=m+\rho,$ $m\geq 0, \rho \in (0,1].$ For $l=0,\dots, m,$ denote

-and let $C^{l,s}(U;F)$ be the set of all $k$-times Fr\`echet differentiable functions $g$ from $U$ into $F$ such that $\|g\|_{C^{l,s}(U,F)}<\infty.$ In particular, $\|\cdot\|_{C^{0,1}(U)}= \|\cdot\|_{{\rm Lip}(U)}.$
+and let $C^{l,s}(U;F)$ be the set of all $m$-times Fr\'echet differentiable functions $g$ from $U$ into $F$ such that $\|g\|_{C^{l,s}(U,F)}<\infty.$ In particular, $\|\cdot\|_{C^{0,1}(U)}= \|\cdot\|_{{\rm Lip}(U)}.$

 \begin{remark} \normalfont Note that, by McShane-Whitney extension theorem, any Lipschitz function $g:U\mapsto {\mathbb R}$ could be extended to a Lipschitz function defined on the whole space $E$ with preservation of its Lipschitz norm $\|g\|_{{\rm Lip}(U)}$ (in fact, this theorem applies to general metric spaces, not just to Banach spaces).
 Moreover, any function $g\in C^{1}(U)$ (a uniformly bounded Lipschitz function) could be extended to the whole space $E$ with preservation of its $C^{1}$-norm.
 In what follows, it will be convenient to assume that bounded Lipschitz functions (in particular, functions from the space $C^s(U)$ for $s\geq 1$) and Lipschitz functions (in particular, functions from the space $C^{0,s}(U)$ for $s\geq 1$) are indeed extended to the whole space this way.
 Similarly, any function from space $C^s(U), U\subset E, s\in (0,1]$ could be extended to the whole space $E$ with preservation of its norm (again by the application of McShane-Whitney extension theorem to the metric space $(E,d),$ $d(x,y):=\|x-y\|^s, x,y\in E$).
 Note that the problem of extension of smooth functions (from space $C^s(U)$ with $s>1$) to the whole space with preservation of the norm is much more complicated and such extensions do not always exist in general Banach spaces. \end{remark}